 Through about 300 rounds fired during this initial test, I had zero malfunctions of any kind.
 All rounds positively ejected and feed smoothly from the magazine.

 However, I do want to note some recent issues.
 I purchased two additional magazines after initial testing.
 While shooting the postal match with SK Standard, I had two curious feeding malfunctions where the top round somehow rotated within the magazine and tipped upward so that the bullet pointing towards the top of the action and blocked the chamber.

-I’ve continued shooting the Tikka T1x since initial testing, including the postal match and using the Oryx Chassis system.
-I don’t want to shortchange that review as well, but I’ll simply say that the chassis definitely improves on an already highly accurate rifle.
+I’ve continued shooting the Tikka T1x since initial testing, including the postal match and using the Oryx Chassis system as well as a KRG Bravo.
+The chassis definitely improves on an already highly accurate rifle.

 Out of the box, I would heartily recommend the Tikka T1x as a great starting point for a precision-oriented 22LR rifle.
 It demonstrates great balance and handling, suitable for backwoods varmint hunting, but it might be a little on the light side for competition use.
 I think it will still do well there, but you will have to carefully consider options and modifications if you want to stay within base class for NRL22.

 If you didn’t want to jump into modifying the rifle to the point that you’re in open division and competing against Vudoo and Anshutz (as I will be), then I would probably steer you to the CZ 457 MTR, which I think comes with a few more competition-ready features right out of the box.